Tristan-23/Tristan-23/README.md

 * 🌍  I'm based in Nederland
 * ✉️  You can contact me at [tristan.nouwens@student.gildeopleidingen.nl](mailto:tristan.nouwens@student.gildeopleidingen.nl)
-* 🧠  I'm learning Software Development at Gildeopleidingen
+* 🧠  I'm learning Software Development at ROC Gildeopleidingen
 <!--- * 🖥️  See my portfolio at [my website](http://mrdeurmat.dev/) --->
 <!--- * 🤝  I'm open to collaborating on FiveM Projects --->